shmick/uxg-lite-wan-stats/README.md

-## Since I'm using PPPoE with my ISP, I'm monitoring the ppp0 interface
+### Since I'm using PPPoE with my ISP, I'm monitoring the ppp0 interface

-### The script to gather stats and send them to Home Assistant
+### The script to gather stats and send them to Home Assistant.
+This gets installed on the UXG Lite

 #### Filename: /persistent/system/ppp0_stats.sh
 ```bash